Maxus T60: Chevrolet S10 Max / Chevrolet D-Max

 In late 2021, General Motors introduced the Maxus T60 as the Chevrolet S10 Max for the Mexican market, powered by the 2.0 20L4E or 2.4 4G69S4N engine.

-Since March 2025, the T60 is sold as the Chevrolet D-Max for the Ecuadorian market as a replacement for the Chevrolet D-Max that was produced in the closed Quito's GM OBB assembly plant.
+Since March 2025, the T60 is sold as the Chevrolet D-Max for the Ecuadorian market as a replacement for the Chevrolet D-Max that was produced in the closed GM OBB assembly plant in Quito.